Pocket Jack Carver's Knife

-Flexcut’s Pocket Jack is a smaller 4-bladed version of the original Carvin´ Jack.
+The Flexcut® JKN89 Pocket Jack is a smaller 4 blade version of the original Carvin' Jack.
 Its multi-tooled design caters to the specific needs of woodworkers and carvers alike.
-At 3 ounces and with a...
+At 3 ounces and with a closed length of 4-1/4" you will hardly even notice it in your pocket.
+The Pocket Jack...

 - Multi-tool Design